-Victoria M. Kaspi, "Neutron Stars, a Cosmic Gift"
+Victoria Kaspi, "Neutron Stars, A Cosmic Gift"

-November 5, 2014 | School of the Art Institute of Chicago, 112 South Michigan Ave., MacLean Ballroom | 6:00 PM
+November 5, 2014 | MacLean Ballroom - School of the Art Institute of Chicago | 6:00 pm

-Astrophysicist Victoria M. Kaspi is a world leader on neutron stars and pulsars, the remarkable objects formed during the death of massive stars.
+Astrophysicist Victoria Kaspi is a world leader on neutron stars and pulsars, the remarkable objects formed during the death of massive stars.
 She a Professor in the Department of Physics at McGill University and holds the Lorne Trottier Chair in Astrophysics and Cosmology as well as a Canada Research Chair.
 She obtained her PhD in Physics from Princeton University and held a Hubble Postdoctoral Fellowship at the California Institute of Technology and MIT where she was also faculty.
 Her honors include the NSERC John C. Polanyi Award and the Killam Research Fellowship in 2010, and the Rutherford Memorial Medal in Physics in 2007.
 She is Fellow of the Royal Society of Canada, the Royal Society of London and the US National Academy of Sciences.

-2014 Brinson Lecture: "Neutron Stars, a Cosmic Gift"
+2014 Brinson Lecture: "Neutron Stars, A Cosmic Gift"

 Although they are thousands of light years away, neutron stars can act as very precise cosmic beacons; a cosmic gift that sheds light on some of the most interesting problems in modern science.
 We will explore these strange objects, explain how astronomers are using them to study issues ranging from the origins of the Universe to the very nature of matter; and even listen to the cosmic symphony they create.